bgord/knowledge/roadmap.md

 - ~~What does `git revert` do?~~
 - ~~How to include untracked files in `git diff`?~~
 - ~~What are the three main git areas?~~
-- What to do when branches have diverged?
-- How to use `--dry-run` for the most common commands?
 - ~~How to delete untracked files with `git clean`?~~
 - ~~How to squash commits?~~
-- How to obtain useful logs with `git log`?
 - ~~What does `git fetch` do?
 How is that different from `git pull`?~~
-- What are `git submodules`?
-What are they useful for?
-- How to remove a file from all the git history?
-- What is a `..` operator?
-- What is a `...` operator?
 - ~~What is the working tree?~~
-- What do all the options in `git add -i` mean?
-- How to diff two files in different commits?

 ## Docker (9/17)
 - ~~Setup a container for node~~